andycranston/hs100110-modbusgw/README.md

 # TP-Link HS100 and HS110 Mosbus Gateway

-Python code to implement a Modbus gateway to allow SCADA (System Control and Data Aquisition) systems to read the on/off status of TP-Link HS100 and HS110 Smart Wifi Plugs.
+Python code to implement a Modbus gateway to allow SCADA (Supervisory Control and Data Aquisition) systems to read the on/off status of TP-Link HS100 and HS110 Smart Wifi Plugs.
 Also allows these systems to switch the plugs on and off under their own control.

 # Production Ready?